BlyatBeauty/PCGen-Data-Updater/README.md

 3) Run UpdateData.bat
 4) Run UpdateData.bat again when needed.

+### UpdateData.ps1

+This is a PowerShell-only version of the UpdateData script.
+If the UpdateData.bat script isn't working for you, this one may work better, but requires some more tinkering in advance.

+1) Make sure you can run PowerShell scripts!
+      In your PowerShell terminal, run `Get-ExecutionPolicy`<br>
+      If you see your terminal return "Restricted", then run `set-executionpolicy remotesigned`<br>
+      If you see your terminal return "RemoteSigned" or "Unrestricted" then your PowerShell is ready to run scripts.

+2) Download [UploadData.ps1](https://raw.githubusercontent.com/BlyatBeauty/PCGen-Data-Updater/main/UpdateData.ps1) and place it ***directly*** in your PCGen folder.
+Remember to save it as a .ps1 file and not a .txt!

+      - If you're struggling to download it, right click on the hyperlink, then left click on Save Link As or Save File As or Save Page As (depending on your browser)

+3) Right-click on UploadData.ps1 and press "Run with PowerShell"

 ### How do I find my PCGen installation folder on Windows?
 If you used the .exe installer from any of the PCGen official releases, the folder will most likely be located in

  `C:\Users\[User]\AppData\Local\PCGen\` in a folder likely titled `6.08.00RC8` or `6.09.05` (depending on which version of PCGen you're using)

 To confirm this though, find your PCGen shortcut, right click on it and click on Open File Location like this:![Untitled](https://user-images.githubusercontent.com/66367898/181310848-88d1f6fa-12dd-44ce-82ee-51e0b06d4b1e.png)

 ## Instructions (Linux)
 1) Download the [UpdateData.sh script file](https://raw.githubusercontent.com/BlyatBeauty/PCGen-Data-Updater/main/UpdateData.sh) and place it ***directly*** in your PCGen folder.